ahtsham58/CRB-CRS/CRB-CRS Code/README.md

 7. Before running the scripts, please run ***‘Requirementes.txt’*** which includes all the Python libraries to install in order to reproduce the results.

-**The description of the content in the ‘data directory is as follows.**
+**The description of the content in the 'data' directory is as follows.**

 There are three subdirectories under this directory named ‘DialogData’ and ‘RecommendersItemData’ and ‘redial_dataset’.